Health care prices in the United States

-Health care prices in the United States of America describes market and non-market factors that determine pricing, along with possible causes as to why prices are higher than other countries.
+The prices of health care in the United States are higher than in other countries.
 Compared to other OECD countries, U.S. healthcare costs are one-third higher or more relative to the size of the economy (GDP).
-According to the CDC, during 2015 health expenditures per-person were nearly $10,000 on average, with total expenditures of $3.2 trillion or 17.8% GDP.
-Proximate reasons for the differences with other countries include: higher prices for the same services (i.e., higher price per unit) and greater use of healthcare (i.e., more units consumed).
+According to the CDC, during 2015, health expenditures per-person were nearly $10,000 on average, with total expenditures of $3.2 trillion or 17.8% of GDP.
+Proximate reasons for the differences with other countries include higher prices for the same services (i.e., a higher price per unit) and greater use of healthcare (i.e., more units consumed).
 Higher administrative costs, higher per-capita income, and less government intervention to drive down prices are deeper causes.
-While the annual inflation rate in healthcare costs has declined in recent decades; it still remains above the rate of economic growth, resulting in a steady increase in healthcare expenditures relative to GDP from 6% in 1970 to nearly 18% in 2015.
+While the annual inflation rate in healthcare costs has declined in recent decades, it still remains above the rate of economic growth, resulting in a steady increase in healthcare expenditures relative to GDP from 6% in 1970 to nearly 18% in 2015.

 Nature of the healthcare markets

 Coverage

 Health insurance coverage is provided by several public and private sources in the United States.
-During 2016, the U.S. population overall was approximately 325 million, with 53 million persons 65 years of age and over covered by the federal Medicare program.
-The 272 million non-institutional persons under age 65 either obtained their coverage from employer-based (155 million) or non-employer based (90 million) sources, or were uninsured (27 million).
+During 2016, the U.S. population overall was approximately 325 million, with 53 million persons 65 years of age and older covered by the federal Medicare program.
+The 272 million non-institutional persons under age 65 either obtained their coverage from employer-based (155 million) or non-employer based (90 million) sources or were uninsured (27 million).
 Approximately 15 million military personnel received coverage through the Veteran's Administration.
 During the year 2016, 91.2% of Americans had health insurance coverage.
-An estimated 27 million under age 65 were uninsured.
+An estimated 27 million people under the age of 65 were uninsured.